elastic/elasticsearch-ruby/elasticsearch-transport/README.md

     Elasticsearch::Client.new hosts: [ { host: 'myhost1', port: 8080 }, { host: 'myhost2', port: 8080 } ]

+    Elasticsearch::Client.new hosts: [
+      { host: 'my-protected-host',
+        port: '443',
+        user: 'USERNAME',
+        password: 'PASSWORD',
+        scheme: 'https'
+      } ]

 Scheme, HTTP authentication credentials and URL prefixes are handled automatically:

     Elasticsearch::Client.new url: 'https://username:password@api.server.org:4430/search'

+The client will automatically round-robin across the hosts (unless you select or implement a different [connection selector](#connection-selector)).

 ### Logging

-To log requests and responses to standard output with the default logger (an instance of Ruby's {::Logger} class):
+To log requests and responses to standard output with the default logger (an instance of Ruby's {::Logger} class), set the `log` argument:

     Elasticsearch::Client.new log: true

-To trace requests and responses in the `curl` format:
+To trace requests and responses in the _Curl_ format, set the `trace` argument:

     Elasticsearch::Client.new trace: true